jxtngx/lightning-lab/README.md

 The inclusion of a GitHub CodeSpace devcontainer allows instructors to provide a uniform development environment to students.
 Pairing this with GitHub version control means instructors can also use the git tree to track student progress, and use development branches as a way to help students troubleshoot their way through issues.

 > Additional how-to content will be created during 2023 to assist Professors and TAs in using lighting-pod for their courses.

+> as of 20 Feb 2023, [lightning-pod-example](https://github.com/JustinGoheen/lightning-pod-example) will be the new home for example methodologies and components. `lightning-pod` will become a cleaned public template that can be used to generate new, bare repos for research projects – alleviating the need for users to use the CLI for teardown then do refactoring, thereby also making lightning-pod easier for instructors to provide as a template.

 ### Covered Concepts